 Tilden continued its tradition of an all-school community cleanup to celebrate Earth Day.
 This event is always interesting (What will we find?), shocking (How can folks litter this way?), and gratifying (Yay, we helped the planet!).
 For details, read a few of the kids’ stories below.
 Happy Earth Day!

 The fifth-graders’ most recent research project started with their desire to effect positive change in this time of political turmoil.
 Expanding from their acts of stewardship at home and in their West Seattle community, the Fabulous 5’s (as their teacher calls them) explored numerous nonprofits, both local and global, that positively impact people, animals, and/or the environment.
 Guest speaker Terri Glaberson, a parent and Vice President of Programs with Girl Scouts of Western Washington, told the 5’s to find their passion, so that’s where they started.
 Parent and guest speaker Carl Hensman, Senior Program Officer for Water, Sanitation, and Hygiene at the Gates Foundation, discussed the importance of effective stewardship, either through one’s own actions or by entrusting an organization to wisely use one’s donation.
+Finally, Dave McCoy, parent and river conservationist, shared the multitude of ways one can advocate for worthy causes.
 Thus, the 5’s research led to each student selecting a nonprofit that demonstrated proven success and sound financials.
 Finally, each fifth-grader presented his/her research by giving a formal speech.
 Results?
 Loads of learning, from how fortunate we are, to the immediate needs of most of the world’s population, creatures, and ecosystems; from how powerless we can feel, to knowing we can make a real, global impact with a few mouse clicks; and from thinking “we’re just kids,” to realizing kids are powerful.

 A huge THANK YOU to all the Tilden families and staff who contributed to improvements at Dakota Place Park!
 After all the weed and trash removal, and the addition of mulch to freshly-weeded beds, the park is noticeably more beautiful for the West Seattle community to enjoy.
 An additional thanks to the Havens family for the delicious doughnuts and hot coffee!